CodeYourFuture/syllabus/docs/finalproject/external-projects.md

 You can also find more example project briefs on the Project Brief

+## Goals

+With the final projects, we’re looking to give our students:

+- Experience of collaborating in a team to deliver software
+- An opportunity to work with real stakeholders and requirements
+- The chance to bring together the different things they’ve learned
+- A real example to talk about in job interviews and guide their interests

+and to give our partners:

+- A useful piece of software that they can use as-is or build on after the project

+More details can be found on the [Intro](./intro) and [Preparation](./prep) pages.

+## What does a Product Owner have to do?

+To be a good Stakeholder/Product Owner you should

+- Be able to attend a weekly/bi-weekly meeting with our teams
+- Be in a position to advise the development of the project
+  - e.g. Should we prioritise Feature A or Feature B?
+- Have realistic expectations of what our students can build in the time given to them

 ## What is a Good Project?

 It's important that the projects that we work on fulfill some base requirements to make sure they go smoothly.